PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

             if arr[j] > arr[j+1]:
                arr[j], arr[j+1] = arr[j+1], arr[j]

-The code above has comments that even a brand new programmer could understand.
+The code above has comments that even a beginner programmer could understand.
 All of the important steps in the algorithm are described and the overarching goal of the algorithm is made clear.
 While this is the desired goal of comments, it will not always be the case that new programmers can understand it.
 Sometimes, there are